Safra Catz

-Safra Ada Catz (צפרא עדה כץ; born December 1961) is an Israeli-American billionaire banker and technology executive.
+Safra Ada Catz (צפרא עדה כץ; born December 1961) is an Israeli-American business executive.
 She is the executive vice chair and former CEO of Oracle Corporation.
 She has been an executive at Oracle since April 1999, and a board member since 2001.
 In April 2011, she was named co-president and chief financial officer (CFO), reporting to founder Larry Ellison.
 In September 2014, Oracle announced that Ellison would step down as CEO and that Mark Hurd and Catz had been named as joint CEOs.
 In September 2019, Catz became the sole CEO after Hurd resigned due to health issues.

 Early life

 Catz was born in December 1961 in Holon, Israel, to Jewish parents.
 She moved from Israel to Brookline, Massachusetts at the age of six.

 Catz graduated from Brookline High School.
 She earned a bachelor's degree from the Wharton School of the University of Pennsylvania in 1983 and a J.D. from the University of Pennsylvania Law School in 1986.